Heerozh/spectre/README.md

         # self.blotter.set_slippage(percentage=0, per_share=0.4)

     def rebalance(self, data: 'pd.DataFrame', history: 'pd.DataFrame'):
-        # data is FactorEngine's results for current bar
         self.blotter.order_target_percent(data.index, data.ma_cross_weight)

         # closing asset position that are no longer in our universe.
-        # if some asset is delisted then those order will fail, the asset will remain in the
-        # portfolio, the portfolio leverage will become a little higher than it actually is.
         removes = self.blotter.portfolio.positions.keys() - set(data.index)
         self.blotter.order_target_percent(removes, [0] * len(removes))